Asbestos: History, Types, and Health Risks of Mesothelioma

 Where Is Asbestos Found?

-You can find asbestos in homes, schools, offices, automobiles and other vehicles and buildings built during the 20th century.
-Despite the significant reduction in use of asbestos, it remains dangerous due to its presence in deteriorating buildings.
+You can find asbestos in homes, schools, offices, automobiles and other vehicles and buildings.
+Despite the significant reduction in use, asbestos remains dangerous due to its presence in deteriorating buildings.

-Even though use of asbestos in new construction has reduced dramatically, the United States imported around 100 metric tons in 2019.
+The United States imported around 100 metric tons in 2019.
+The amount rose — nearly doubled — in 2020.
 The following are home, automobile or office building components that may have asbestos:

 - Boilers